jhicksdev/oecd_rankings/README.md

 The Corruption Perceptions Index ranks countries based on perceived levels of public sector corruption.
 For more information, visit the [Transparency International CPI page](https://www.transparency.org/en/cpi).

+## Social Progress Index (SPI)

+The SPI ranks countries based on social and environmental performance, considering factors like basic human needs, foundations of well-being, and opportunity.
+For more information, visit the [Social Progress Index website](https://www.socialprogress.org/).

 ### Data Coverage

 The data used in this project covers the following years: